zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.rst

 Basic usage of filters
 ----------------------

-Having this filter definition established provides the foundation for ``Zend\Filter\Interface``, which requires a single method named ``filter()`` to be implemented by a filter class.
+Having this filter definition established provides the foundation for ``Zend\Filter\FilterInterface``, which requires a single method named ``filter()`` to be implemented by a filter class.

 Following is a basic example of using a filter upon two input data, the ampersand (**&**) and double quote (**"**)